Luke 9:42-45

 Peter said, 1 Peter 2:22, “He committed no sin; neither was deceit found in his mouth.”
 “He is,” 1 John 2:1, “He is Jesus Christ, the righteous one.”
 Pilate himself said, “I find no guilt in this man.”
 The centurion who crucified Jesus and saw him die said, “Truly this man was the Son of God.”

 So this crowd in Luke chapter 9, who according to verse 43 are “astonished at the majesty of God,” they’re marveling at everything he’s doing, not long from now they’re going to reverse their judgment.
 They’re going to reject Jesus.
-They’re going to deliver him over to be crucified by the Romans, just as Isaiah 53:3 predicted: “He was despised and rejected by men, a man of sorrows and acquainted with grief, and as one from whom men hide their faces.
+They’re going to deliver him over to be crucified by the Romans, just as Isaiah 53:3 predicted, “He was despised and rejected by men, a man of sorrows and acquainted with grief, and as one from whom men hide their faces.
 He was despised, and we esteemed him not.”

 Now, at the very least, Jesus wants his disciples to look beyond the apparent acceptance of the crowds, all of them in awe over the spectacle of casting out demons.
-He calls them to think more deeply about this popular rejection that’s coming.
+And he calls them to think more deeply about this popular rejection that’s coming.
+Popular rejection points to the pervasive reality of what can only be explained by sin, the presence of sin, sin in our thinking, creating, creating such a tremendous inconsistency.
+Right judgment, on the one hand; injust, unjust judgment, on the other hand.

 Listen, this is, this is evidence, here, and Jesus wants them to think deeply about this.
 He wants his disciples to see that the rejection of the crowds that’s coming, this is evidence of the pervasive reality of human depravity, of human sin, of human need.
 This is the need.
-This is what creates death in the world.
+This is what creates the death in the world.
 We have a sin problem, we can reverse, when we can reverse course and collectively condemn an innocent man, and in Jesus’ case, he is the only innocent man.
 He is the only righteous one, holy, perfect before God in every way.
 We have got a very, very deep sin problem.
 Something’s got to be done about it.
 So, “Let these words sink into your ears.
 The Son of Man is about to be delivered into the hands of men.”
 He’ll be rejected.

 Do you really want you to be cloned?
 I mean, when we know ourselves and our heart, really, do you really want that cloned?
-No. If society advances as, you know, as we keep on supposing, and we trust in the god of progress, we think science is going to save us, find us eternal life, the Holy Grail, and all that, if we did wake up in 50 years with a cloned version of ourselves, and if society did progress enough, they’d say, “What is wrong with this thing?”
+No. If society advances as we supp, you know, we keep on supposing, and we trust in the god of progress, we think science is going to save us, find us eternal life, the Holy Grail, and all that, if we did wake up in 50 years with a cloned version of ourselves, and if society did progress enough, they’d say, What is wrong with this thing?
 They’d want it gone, euthanize it.

 Listen, science cannot produce eternal life.
 And even if it does, it’s in a, that would be such a curse on the human race, to live forever with sin?
 To live forever with sin in the heart that keeps on corrupting everything, creating evil, creating bombings, creating torture, creating injustice pervasively throughout the world?
 Do we really think that that is the solution?

 We need to understand this rejection of Jesus reveals our deepest need, to be forgiven of our sins, which brings us to the crucifixion.
-“Let these words sink into your your ears.
+“Let these words sink into your ears.
 The Son of Man is about to be delivered, delivered into the hands of men.”
 He’ll be crucified.
 He’ll be put to death in the most painful, shameful, humiliating, excruciating manner of execution ever devised by the heart of sinful man.

 It’s a capital punishment that makes a statement.
 It’s a kind of capital punishment that makes an example of the victim.
-So look upon that person who is shamed by being hung on a cross, and say, “Boy, whatever he did, I don’t want any part of that!”
+To look upon that person who is shamed by being hung on a cross, and say, Boy, whatever he did, I don’t want any part of that!”

-Why think deeply about Jesus crucifixion?
+Why think deeply about Jesus’ crucifixion?
 Because the prediction of crucifixion points to the saving reality of the atonement.
 Jesus died to save sinners.
 Isn’t that good news?
 He died to save sinners like me, like you.
 He’s the Lamb of God who came to take away the sins of the world.
 That lamb imagery refers to his atoning sacrifice, dying as a substitute for the sins of the people.

 And his prediction, here, of his atoning death is not new.
-As far back as Isaiah, writing 700 years before Christ, Isaiah 53:4-6, we’ve heard this morning already, these amazing words: “Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
+As far back as Isaiah, writing 700 years before Christ, Isaiah 53:4-6, we’ve heard it this morning already, these amazing words, “Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
 But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, with his wounds we are healed.
 All we like sheep have gone astray; we have turned—every single one of us—to his own way; and the Lord has laid on him the iniquity of us all.”

 In the crucifixion, Jesus died to satisfy the just wrath of God.
 The justice of God is that everybody, if you want justice, if you want what’s just and fair, justice means we get what our deeds deserve.
 You might not think that’s bad, a bad deal when you compare man to man.
 When you compare man to God, you think about all that we’ve done to violate his holy standard, to violate his character, to offend him.
-Just, if justice is getting what our deeds deserve, we’re actually begging for something else, instead: mercy.
+If justice is getting what our deeds deserve, we’re actually begging for something else, instead: mercy.

 So Christ died to satisfy the wrath of God, the just wrath of God for our sins, to make propitiation for the sins of the people, Hebrews 2:17.
-That’s what that word “propitiation” means.
-It means to “appease the wrath of.”
+That’s what that word propitiation means.
+It means to appease the wrath of.
 It means to satisfy the demands of an angry deity, to satisfy the demands of divine justice, to satisfy the demands of divine holiness.

 “God put forward his one and only Son as a propitiation by his blood,” Romans 3:25.
-“And in this is love,” 1 John 4:10, “not that we’ve loved God, no, but that he loved us, and that he sent his Son to be the propitiation for our sins.”
-This is what’s theologians call the “penal substitutionary atonement.”
+“And in this is love,” 1 John 4:10, “not that we’ve loved God,” no, “but that he loved us, and that he sent his Son to be the propitiation for our sins.”
+This is what’s theologians call the Penal Substitutionary Atonement.
 This is what the Bible teaches.
-It’s “penal” in the sense that it’s dealing with issues of justice before a court of law, God’s court.
-It’s “substitutionary” in the fact that Christ died in our place.
-And it’s “atonement” in the fact that it’s a covering, it’s a shield from God’s holy wrath.
+It’s, penal, in the sense that it’s dealing with issues of justice before a court of law, God’s court.
+It’s, substitutionary, in the fact that Christ died in our place.
+And it’s, atonement, in the fact that it’s a covering, it’s a shield from God’s holy wrath.

+Paul tells how this happens in 2 Corinthians 5:21, that God made the one who did not know sin, that’s Jesus, to be sin for us.
+What’s that?
+His atoning sacrifice, his substitution.
+“So that in him we might become the righteousness of God.”
+Not just declared innocent, but to be declared righteous.
 Peter put it this way, 1 Peter 3:18, “For Christ also died for sins once for all, the just for the unjust, in order that He might bring us to God, having been put to death in the flesh, but made alive in the spirit.”
 I love that phrase, “in order that he might bring us to God.”

-Well, this brings us to resurrection.
+Jesus has been restoring sons to fathers and daughters to fathers.
+Three times we’ve seen it in Luke’s Gospel, Luke 7, Luke 8, Luke 9.
+Brings the son back to his mother, brings the daughter back to her parents, brings the boy in our text back to his father.
+And he wants to die, the just for the unjust, to bring us to God, to restore us to our Father.Well, this brings us to resurrection.
 He’s been put to death in the flesh, but he’s made alive in the Spirit.
 This calls for us to talk about resurrection.
 “Let these words sink into your ears.
 The Son of Man is about to be delivered into the hands of men.”
 They’ll kill him.
 When he’s killed, “after three days, he will rise.”
 So he’s handed over to crucifixion.
 He is killed.
 He dies physically.
 And after death Jesus will rise from the dead.

 So why do we need to think deeply about Jesus’ resurrection?
 Why should those words sink into our ears?
 Jesus’ prediction about the resurrection points to a triumph over death.
 And notice it’s predicted.
 This is prophecy.
 He tells them about it before it happens.
 Pretty bold, isn’t it?
 He’s certain.
 He rose from the dead to guarantee the hope of eternal life.
 1 Peter 3:18, he’s put to death in the flesh, but he’s made alive in the Spirit.